How to Choose a Reputable Car Dealership

 So you’ve decided it’s time for a new car, new to you at least.
-You’ve done your research and narrowed it down to a particular brand, maybe even a specific make and model.
-But have you considered who you will buy it from?
+Once you’ve researched and narrowed it down to a particular brand, maybe even a specific make and model, have you considered where you will buy the vehicle?

-New or used, a car is a major purchase for most people.
+New or used, a car is a significant purchase for most people.
 Shouldn’t you give a little thought to who gets your money?
-Here we’re going to dive into the thorny topic of choosing who to buy from.
+Here we’ll dive into the thorny topic of choosing where to buy the vehicle.
 We’ll start by discussing why this matters.
-We’ll talk about good sources of information, and then we’ll dive into the evaluation criteria you might use.
+We’ll talk about good sources of information and dive into the evaluation criteria you might use.

 1) Car Dealerships and Reputation

-Car buying is a lot better today than just a few short years ago.
+Car buying is much better today than just a few short years ago.
 For one thing, car buyers are much better informed, and second, many car dealers learned long ago that taking advantage of customers doesn’t help build a lasting business.

-However, there are still bad apples, and the old adage, “buyer beware” is as true today as it’s always been.
+However, there are still bad apples, and the adage “buyer beware” is as true today as it’s always been.
 Read more about dealer tricks of the trade in my section on the most common car dealer scams in modern dealerships today.

 2) Service After the Sale

-It’s possible you’ll buy your car and then never visit that dealership again, in which case this section doesn’t apply.
-Many car buyers though, especially those purchasing a new vehicle, will be going back for servicing and warranty work.
+You may buy your car and then never visit that dealership again, which means this section doesn’t apply.
+However, many car buyers, especially those purchasing a new vehicle, will be returning for servicing and warranty work.
 In other words, this isn’t a one-off transaction you’re signing up for but a relationship.

-We’re not advocating a long courtship here, but we are suggesting this is another factor to consider.
-You should find out if they keep convenient hours, if they offer any particular perks or incentives, and if they’re known for doing a good job.
+We’re not advocating a long courtship here, but we suggest this is another factor to consider.
+You should find out if the dealership keeps convenient hours, if they offer any particular perks or incentives (loaner cars), and if they’re known for doing a good job.

 Ask your salesperson to take you on a quick tour of the service department.
-Ask to see where you are suppose to bring your car (service drive) when in need of service.
-Also ask to see their service waiting area and take note of what accommodations are provided while your vehicle is being serviced.
+Ask to see where you are supposed to bring your car (service drive) when in need of service.
+Also, ask to see their service waiting area and note what accommodations are provided while your vehicle is being serviced.

 3) Which Manufacturer Brands Have the Best Reputation?

-A good start point is to learn how individual brands compare.
+A good starting point is to learn how individual brands compare.
 You can do that with the J.D.
-Power US Sales Satisfaction Index (SSI).
+Power U.S. Sales Satisfaction Index (SSI).
 This annual survey ranks known brands by the performance of their dealerships.
-(Note that it doesn’t comment on individual dealerships, so a good brand could have a poor dealership close to you, and vice-versa.).
+(Note that it doesn’t comment on individual dealerships so that a good brand could have a poor dealership close to you, and vice-versa.).

 J.D.
 Power reached out to nearly 30,000 buyers for the survey.
-They are asked about dealership personnel, the vehicle delivery process, the ease with which the deal was worked out, the paperwork completion process, the overall facility and the dealership’s website.
+They asked about dealership personnel, the vehicle delivery process, the ease of sale, the paperwork completion process, the overall facility, and the dealership’s website.

 4) Assessing Dealership Reputation

-After identifying which brands you favor, and maybe also which to strike from your list, it’s time to weigh up individual dealerships.
-If you need help locating those close by, the manufacturer websites will help.
+After identifying which brands you favor and which to strike from your list, it’s time to weigh up individual dealerships.
+If you need help locating those close by, the manufacturer’s website will help.
 Just look for a “Find a dealer” tab or link.

-- The Better Business Bureau (BBB) website for your state.
-Here you can look for BBB-accredited dealerships and also see if those on your list have many complaints against them.
+- The Better Business Bureau (BBB) website for your state –Here, you can look for BBB-accredited dealerships and see if those on your list have many complaints against them.
 An “A” grade is ideal.

-- Longevity.
-A dodgy dealership won’t usually last long.
-Word gets out that they’re not to be trusted and the business folds.
-Conversely, if they’ve been around decades it’s reasonable to assume they get a lot of repeat business.
-And car buyers wouldn’t go back to dealership that they felt ripped them off.
+- Longevity –A dodgy dealership won’t usually last long.
+Word gets out that they’re not to be trusted, and the business folds.
+Conversely, if they’ve been around for decades, it’s reasonable to assume they get a lot of repeat business.
+And car buyers wouldn’t return to the dealership that they felt ripped them off.

-As with the JD Power SSI, the result of this phase of your investigation is most likely that you’ll cross some businesses off your list.
-After doing that you’ll be ready to move on to other aspects of finding a dealer you’ll enjoy working with.
+As with the JD Power SSI, the result of this investigation phase is that you’ll likely cross some businesses off your list.
+After doing that, you’ll be ready to move on to other aspects of finding a dealer you’ll enjoy working with.